ko-sinus/ko-sinus.github.io/content/projects/2023-06-8-fabrikarium.md

 It tuns out the [HumanLab Saint-Pierre](https://www.humanlabsaintpierre.org/) was particularly busy this year.
 How busy ?
 Busy enough to hold its first "hackathon like" event, the so-called `fabrikarium`.
 Since [HumanLabs are FabLabs specially dedicated to assistive technologies](https://myhumankit.org/en/home/), their fabrikarium events consist of `prototyping workshops dedicated to tackle disability-related issues`.
 People from all over France came together in 4 teams of 10 makers, whether they be engineers, researchers, healthcare professionnals, students, retiree, etc.
-Anyone would be welcomed to contribute, as long as they have an some brain time to grant, a helping hand to give and a big warm heart.
+Anyone would be welcomed to contribute, as long as they have some brain time to grant, a helping hand to give and a big warm heart.

 Since its a first (and undoubtedly not the last), it beneficiated from a pretty generous media coverage.
+(for French speakers only : among all of the articles and interviews, here is a podcast interview which sums-up pretty well the spirit of the event : [Dear Valid People - Hors Série #2](https://www.radiofmplus.org/dear-valid-people-hors-serie-1-le-fabrikarium/).)

 ## Fabrikarium
 The goal here is to resolve specific major issues in every-day life for the disabled : it may be the difficulty of driving a wheelchair when it rains, eating with full autonomy at any time or any place, or communicating easily with others when needed.
 It is about `need-led` approaches : we start from real-life specific issues (that may be related to one specific pathology) that we actually can witness, and we are building our way up into a more global solution that can benefit to other disabilities. `Accesibility is the guiding principle` : solutions have to be wisely thougt and engineered enough to be cheap, easily reproducible and easy to use.
-If you want to put some buzzwords on it, we're not only talking about `open source`, but `frugal creativity`.
+If you want to put some buzzwords on it, just pick one of the following : `open source`, `frugal innovation`, `DIY`, `reverse engineering`, ...

 It was a 3-days event.
 With a neat organizing team, we had the opportunity to work with the support of people from various organisations, including [ArianeGroup](https://www.ariane.group/en/), [INRIA](https://www.inria.fr/en) and [Fortil Group](https://fortil.group/).
 Of course, people from other HumanLabs in France also came to give a hand.